cmholton/QwickSound/README.md

 ### How to Run the Demo

 * A demo is included with the source code.
-To run the demo, execute the "run-demo" target in the Ant build file.
+To run the demo, execute the "run-demo" default target in the Ant build file.
 The build file automatically adds the third-party libs and media to the classpath.
 * NOTE: Running the demo via Ant causes higher overall CPU usage vs. running the demo without Ant.